-The Department Director shall have the discretion to grant a transfer or voluntary demotion with approval from the Director of Human Resources.
+The Department Director shall have the discretion to grant a transfer or voluntary demotion with approval from the Chief People Officer.
 A voluntary demotion must be requested in writing by the employee.
 The employee must complete any screening procedures required for the position, and must possess the required Knowledge, Skills, and Abilities (KSA's) for the position.
-Possession of required KSA's must be approved by the Director of Human Resources.
+Possession of required KSA's must be approved by the Chief People Officer.